Camera Points Properties

 - create motion paths that follow defined waypoints,

-- and align panoramas accurately to the model for seamless navigation.
+- and align panoramas accurately to the model for seamless navigation, and

-You can find the Camera Points properties in the properties panel.
+To add Camera Points, change to Camera Points (T) mode in the Viewer.
+The Camera Points properties will open in the properties panel.
 A selected point will be red.
 A deselected point will be blue.

 ID